Bira/octopus-carnival/_drafts/wir-mm-4e-orcus.md

 After all the hype in the lore section, I find the Aspect of Orcus to be a bit of a disappointment.
 I imagine it works well as a "Summon" when backed up by a hierophant and high-level undead.
-If Orcus himself sends out a lieutenant to do his work, though, he's going to send a balor or an atropal.
+If Orcus himself sends out a lieutenant to do his work, though, he's going to send a balor, an atropal, or Dorensain.

 If you plan to use the Aspect, fixing its damage is crucial, as it's 25 points smaller than it should be.